68rajat68/DDOS_ATTACK_DETECTION/README.md

 The Distributed Denial of Service (DDoS) attack is a significant threat to internet servers.
 It occurs when a large number of users simultaneously access a target, overwhelming the server and causing disruptions.
 Detecting such attacks can be challenging due to their nature and scale.

-This project aims to identify DDoS attacks using entropy computing to determine the accuracy of an attack.
+This project aims to identify DDoS attacks using entropy computing .

 ## Table of Contents